Mexico’s Colonial Cities

 Day 3 – Morelia

-This morning we head for the beautiful city of Morelia, where we check into our centrally located hotel for two nights in this elegant colonial city.
+This morning we head for the beautiful city of Morelia, where we check in to the centrally located Alameda Hotel for two nights, the best location in this elegant colonial city.
 After free time for lunch, we tour the city, where the buildings date back to the 17th century, allowing visitors to recapture the spirit and elegance of Old Spain.
-Our tour includes the Cathedral, Government Palace with murals depicting the history of the state, and the Candy Market.
+Our tour includes the Cathedral, Government Palace with murals depicting the history of the state, the Clavijero Palace, the Music Conservatory of the Roses, and the Candy Market.
 (B D)

 Day 4 – Pátzcuaro/ Tzintzuntzan/ Morelia